D4r3-D3v1L/d4r3-d3v1l.github.io/_posts/2023-07-25-Task01-Paradigm.md

 categories: blog
 ---

-This is the first task,Need to solve some of the challenges in Paradigm CTF 2022.
+This is the first task,Where I need to solve some of the challenges in Paradigm CTF 2022.

 <!--more-->